Jimmy Cliff: 1960s and 1970s

-Cliff sought out many producers while still going to school, trying to get his songs recorded without success.
-He also entered talent contests.
-"One night I was walking past a record store and restaurant as they were closing, pushed myself in and convinced one of them, Leslie Kong, to go into the recording business, starting with me," he writes in his own website biography.
-After two singles that failed to make much impression, his career took off when "Hurricane Hattie" became a hit while he was aged 17.
-It was produced by Kong, with whom Cliff remained until Kong's death from a heart attack in 1971.
+Cliff sought out producers while he was still at school, trying without success to get his songs recorded, and he entered talent contests.
+"One night I was walking past a record store and restaurant as they were closing, pushed myself in and convinced one of them, Leslie Kong, to go into the recording business, starting with me", Cliff wrote in his own website biography.
+After two singles that failed to make much impression, his career took off when "Hurricane Hattie" became a hit when he was 17.
+The record was produced by Kong, with whom Cliff remained until Kong's death from a heart attack in 1971.

 Cliff's later local hit singles included "King of Kings", "Dearest Beverley", "Miss Jamaica", and "Pride and Passion".
-In 1964, Cliff was chosen as one of Jamaica's representatives at the World's Fair in New York; and in the same year Cliff was featured in a program called "This is Ska!" alongside Prince Buster, Toots and the Maytals, and Byron Lee and the Dragonaires.
+In 1964 he was chosen as one of Jamaica's representatives at the 1964 New York World's Fair.
+That same year Cliff was featured in a program called This is Ska! alongside Prince Buster, Toots and the Maytals, and Byron Lee and the Dragonaires.

-He soon signed to Island Records and moved to the United Kingdom.
-Island Records initially (and unsuccessfully) tried to sell Cliff to the rock audience, but his career took off in the late 1960s.
-His international debut album was Hard Road to Travel, released in 1967.
+He signed to Island Records and moved to the United Kingdom.
+Island Records initially (and unsuccessfully) tried to sell Cliff to the rock audience.
+His career took off in the late 1960s and his international debut album, Hard Road to Travel, was released in 1967.
 It received excellent reviews and included "Waterfall" (composed by Nirvana's Alex Spyropoulos and Patrick Campbell-Lyons), which became a hit in Brazil and won the International Song Festival.